The Complete Travel Guide to Nuku'alofa

 What to Do in Nuku’alofa

-Nuku’alofa is a city of royal palaces, majestic churches, bustling markets and the base for some of Tonga’s top water activities.
-Must-dos in Tonga, such as swimming with whales, snorkelling, scuba diving and fishing can all be done here.
+Nuku’alofa is a city of royal palaces, majestic churches, bustling markets, cultural experiences and the base for some of Tonga’s top water activities.
+Must-dos in Tonga, such as swimming with whales, snorkelling and scuba diving can also all be done here.

 The Top Experiences in Nuku’alofa